serbrious/neuro-sdk-cpp/README.md

 `bool registerAction(Action *action)`
 Registers an action with Neuro.
 Params:
-- 'action': A pointer to an Action object that you want to register with Neuro.
+- `action`: A pointer to an Action object that you want to register with Neuro.

 Returns:
 - `bool`: True if the action was successfully registered, false otherwise.

 `void unregisterAction(std::string actionName)`
 Unregisters an action from Neuro by its name.
 Params:
-- 'actionName': The name of the action you want to unregister.
+- `actionName`: The name of the action you want to unregister.

 Returns:
 - `void`: No return value.